udacity/ipnd-webcasts/Stage_1/2015-03-03-project-1/README.md

   * **Question:** What's the difference between ```<p>``` and ```<div>```?
    * ```<div>``` is a structural element that helps organize the browser
    * The ```<p>``` tag is specifically for paragraphs, it lets us organize large bodies of text in HTML.
-  * **TIP:** If you need to fix the intentation of a section in your HTML code, you can select  the section and hit "tab" the required number of times.
+  * **TIP:** If you need to fix the indentation of a section in your HTML code, you can select  the section and hit "tab" the required number of times.
 To remove indentation, just press "tab" + "shift"
   * Correctly formatted HTML code will have a smooth indentation wave. (ie. no sudden changes  in indentation)
-  * **TIP:** Add margins, boarders, and background color to help visualize the structure of the  HTML code.
+  * **TIP:** Add margins, borders, and background color to help visualize the structure of the  HTML code.
 This can be easily removed once the code is complete.
 ```
 <style>
   *{